WambuBObo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Lists all files including the hidden ones in the current directory and parent of the working directory and /boot directory
+Prints the type of the file named